zhjwpku/zhjwpku.github.io/_posts/2019-10-07-cpp-learning-resources.md

 - [Why symbol visibility is good][why-symbol-visibility-is-good]
 - [Executable and Linkable Format (ELF)][elf]
 - [Modern dynamic linking infrastructure for PLT][3474]
+- [The Log: What every software engineer should know about real-time data's unifying abstraction][the-log]

 <h4>Blogs</h4>